A Detailed Comparison of SMS vs Email Marketing: Which Is Better

 What is email marketing?

-Comparing SMS messages vs email marketing campaigns
+Comparing SMS marketing vs email marketing campaigns

 1. Delivery channel